ersel/html-lists/START-HERE.md

 In this section we will learn about the types of Lists in HTML, why we would use them and when?

 There are usually 2 types of Lists in HTML.

+We usually use lists in HTML to list items on a website or to list items of content.
+There are many reasons to use these lists and hopefully these will become obvious the more we practice.
 ___

 ### Ordered Lists